Estimating the Value of Evidence-Based Decision Making: Introduction

-Our framework allows decision makers to assess the value of experimental and nonexperimental studies, and how this value changes with the precision of the studies.
-Currently, many organizations decide on the precision of their studies based on power calculations, which do not take into account the cost and benefits of EBDM.
+Our framework allows decision makers to assess in a principled way the value of experimental and non-experimental studies, and how design choices affect that value.
+Currently, many organizations decide on the precision of their studies based on power calculations.
+These do not take into account the costs and benefits of EBDM and instead rely on statistical conventions (for example, requiring 80\% power for tests at the 5\% level).
+Additionally, our framework enables decision makers to {\it ex ante} assess whether an experiment is worth conducting based on its cost and expected benefits (with benefits increasing with the decision maker's initial uncertainty about the intervention’s effect).

+{\em Related literature.}---This article builds on foundational work by \cite{blackwell1951experiments} and \cite{howard1966voi} on the value of information.
+It extends that framework to the applied domain of EBDM, combining costs, precision, and empirical Bayes estimation into a flexible tool for real-world decisions and counterfactual analysis.
+The resulting methods are particularly suited to data-rich environments, where organizations must balance the benefits of additional information against the costs of generating it.

+The empirical setting is also closely related to that of meta-analytic studies \citep{hedges1985statistical, higgins2019cochrane} in that it leverages information from many individual studies.
+However, unlike meta-analysis, the goal of this article is not to assess the effectiveness of a set of policies but to quantify the value brought by empirical evidence in guiding better policy decisions.

+A key component of the EBDM estimand is the expected value of the positive part of the predicted policy payoff, that is, the expectation of the maximum of the predicted policy payoff and zero.
+A related but distinct object is considered in \cite{semenova2023generalized} in the context of estimating the size of a latent population whose outcomes are observed regardless of treatment exposure.
+The estimand in \cite{semenova2023generalized} targets the distribution of an expectation given observed covariates, and does so in a single study setting.
+In contrast, our estimand pertains to the distribution of predicted policy payoffs across many studies.

+This article also contributes to the growing literature on empirical Bayes methods \citep[see][for foundational work on empirical Bayes]{morris1983parametric,Efron_2010}.
+Empirical Bayes and related shrinkage techniques play a central role in applied economics, informing research on teacher and school value-added \citep{chetty2014measuring, angrist2017leveraging}, neighborhood effects \citep{Chetty2018impact}, income dynamics \citep{gu2017unobserved}, and racial discrimination \citep{kline2024discrimination}, among other topics.
+As empirical Bayes methods gain traction in applied economics, a parallel methodological literature has emerged in econometrics \citep{koenker2014convex, abadie2019choosing, fessler2019how, armstrong2022robust, kwon2023optimal, koenker2024empirical, chen2024empirical}. \cite{WALTERS2024183} provides a comprehensive account of empirical Bayes methods and their applications in economics.
+This article applies both parametric and nonparametric empirical Bayes techniques to estimate the distribution of policy payoffs in settings where the data contain information about the effects of many policies.